-euro banknotes in circulation continue to be produced in the area of Naples (common classes denominated "Napoli group")8.
+40% of counterfeit euro banknotes in circulation continue to be produced in the area of Naples (common classes denominated "Napoli group").

-In 2020, France, Italy, Germany and Spain were together subject to the largest distribution of counterfeit euro banknotes removed from circulation9, in total accounting for 76%.
+In 2021, France, Italy, Germany and Spain together were subject to the largest distribution of counterfeit euro banknotes removed from circulation, accounting for 74% of the total.
 In 2020, Germany was the country with the highest number of detected counterfeit euro coins.
 The counterfeits seized in Germany, together with those seized in Greece, Spain and Italy represent 80.5% of the total counterfeits seized in 2020.
 Each of the four countries had a share close to 20% of the total.